 Almost every kitchen has this one dreaded item: the junk drawer.
 Kitchens are a main hub for family life, from cooking to doing homework to feeding your pets, so it’s easy to accumulate random “junk”.
 When decluttering the kitchen, focus on prioritizing what you do and use most.
 For example, if you make more coffee than tea, store the tea kettle away until it’s needed.
 Take time to organize things like Tupperware and lids, as simple reorganization can free up 50% more space in your kitchen and make things easier to find.
 And yes, that means tackling your junk drawer!
 You’ll thank us later.

 Having a minimalist bedroom doesn’t mean minimizing your own style or comfort, it simply means only having things in the room that promote rest and relaxation.
 Falling asleep in a messy room can lead to distractions that keep you from getting proper rest.
 Keep your personality with pops of accent colors, fun bedding, plants, art, mirrors, and rugs.
 As part of your bedroom, having a tidy closet is necessary as well.
 Remove pieces that no longer spark joy and use proper folding methods to save time finding your favorite outfits and have clothes you’ll actually wear.

 Benefits of Decluttering Your Home

 Having a tidy home doesn’t just come with the perks of finding things easily and having a clean house to show off.
 There are more lasting benefits of decluttering your home that make the time and effort put toward it worthwhile, such as:

-Whether you use the KonMari Method to declutter or simply spend 15 minutes every day to tidy up a new space, taking the time to tidy up your house has many benefits.
-Try to incorporate the tips above to start leading a healthier and happier life and home!
+Whether you use the KonMari Method to go through the ultimate living room decluttering list or simply spend 15 minutes every day to tidy up a new space, taking the time to tidy up your house has many benefits.
+Try to incorporate the tips above to start leading a healthier and happier life at home!